micahThor/songr/README.md

      /hello      : Displays another welcome message.
      /capitalize : Displays param in URL in body of HTML as a capitalized word.
      /albums     : Contains form to add Albums to database.
-Displays Albums saved in database
+Displays Albums saved in database /albums/id  : Displays data about an Album /allsongs   : Displays all songs saved in database

 #### How to **run** Songr:
   1. Clone this repo.